sinzii/meblog/README.md

 ## Event hooks
 By default, the engine only processes `pug` tempate to html pages and `scss` to css.
 What if you need to write some `JavaScript` or even `TypeScript` and want those scripts to be bundle into one file or hot reload the script files on change when designing the site?

 This is when event hooks come into play.
-Let's me first explain about the build process of meblog.
+Let me first explain about the build process of meblog.

 ### The build process
 Both `meblog serve` and `meblog build` commands will trigger the __build process__ when running, the only different is the former uses `dev` enviroment, and the latter uses `prod` enviroment.